portainer/portainer/README.md

 For more information about hosting your own template definitions and the format, see: https://github.com/portainer/templates

 Have a look at our [wiki](https://github.com/portainer/portainer/wiki/Configuration) for more configuration options.

+# FAQ

+Be sure to check our [FAQ](https://github.com/portainer/portainer/wiki/FAQ) if you are missing some information.

 # Limitations